 In determining bail, the court shall consider the safety of the victim, the victim’s children, and any other person who may be in danger if the defendant is released.

 If you or someone you know has been arrested for domestic violence, it is important to be represented by someone with years of experience in defending these types of cases.
 In 1994, as an Assistant Public Defender Robert Malove was assigned to the first ever criminal division dedicated exclusively to handling domestic violence cases.
-Please contact us to discuss your situation confidentially.

 With emotions running high, domestic violence cases can quickly spin out of control.
 The best advice I can give you is if you or someone you know needs serious domestic violence defense call me.